 Massachusetts Law Reform Institute received a Crisis Response Innovation Grant from the Attorney General's office to create an innovative Homelessness Prevention Program for the purpose of preventing evictions and maintaining possession for tenants at high risk for homelessness.
 MLRI will work with the Massachusetts Justice Project, Community Legal Aid, MetroWest Legal Services and a special advisory panel.
 The program's overall goal is to defend against unnecessary evictions and provide other legal assistance that will help low income clients avoid homelessness.
 Lawyers in the field will represent targeted households in eviction proceedings with the goal of preserving tenancies and obtaining necessary repairs and damages, or leveraging sufficient resources to allow tenants to move and find other suitable housing.
 This project will build on the success achieved by two pilot projects of the Boston Bar Association's Task Force on the Civil Right to Counsel that used a "targeted representation" model to identify a special subset of low income tenants who were at risk of losing their apartments through eviction despite their legal rights.
 For more information, view the Attorney General's press release.

-MLRI was chosen as the featured organization in the latest edition of Dialogue the magazine of the American Bar Association's Division for Legal Services.
+MLRI was featured in Dialogue, the national magazine of the American Bar Association's Division for Legal Services.
 The piece, "Tough Advocacy for Tough Times," highlights MLRI's multi-forum advocacy and strategies for systemic reform, using as an example its work to preserve affordable housing units in two high-profile cases.